michaelprosario/birdWatcher/blog_post2.md

 	channel.queue_declare(queue=queue_name)
 	return  queue_name,connection,channel
 ```
 To keep this blog post brief, I will not be able to jump into all the details regarding setting up RabbitMQ on your local system.
 Please refer to this 10-minute video for details on setting up this sub-system.
-Please keep in mind that RabbitMQ is simply "email for computer programs."
-It's a way for programs to message each other to do work.
-I will be running the watcher program on a pretty low-complexity raspberry PI.
-In my case, I wanted to off-load the image analysis to another computer system.
-In future work, we might move the analysis program to a cloud function.
-That's a topic for a future post.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-0g-1ckQgBo?si=OIrNkq7TY-EZ2HJo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 This blog post does a great job of setting up RabbitMQ with "docker-compose."
 It's a light weight way to setup stuff in your environment.

 [Easy RabbitMQ Deployment with Docker Compose (christian-schou.dk)](https://blog.christian-schou.dk/rabbitmq-deployment-with-docker-compose/)